Contact:

 Using a mix of natural materials like wood and stone with modern ones like glass, steel and concrete, architects around the world are seeing this timeless style as the way forward in combatting climate change and meeting our modern lifestyles:

 Housing our growing population largely means concreting over our open fields, so the simple, clean aesthetics fit perfectly into sustainability where the overall built profiles are lower than the traditional pitched roofs, preserving the openness and character of our communities.
-Combining sedum and solar creates the perfect recipe to meet the Passivhaus Standards, provide resilient buidlings and improve everyone’s wellbeing.
+Combining sedum and solar creates the perfect recipe to meet the Passivhaus Standards, provide resilient buildings and improve everyone’s wellbeing.